 The research organization will appoint a steering group for the project.
 As a rule, the steering group members are not employees of the organization.
 The accountable project leader can act as the chair of the steering group.
 The steering group must include an advisor on commercialization, such as an expert from business and industry or the innovation unit of the beneficiary, for example.
 The steering group's role is to play an advisory role, to contribute to the achievements of the project in accordance with the objectives, and monitor that at least 40% of the eligible costs of the project are used for the commercialization preparation actions.

 Business Finland representatives are entitled to attend the meetings of steering group.
 The meeting invitation and related material must be submitted to Business Finland contact person in good time before the date of meeting.
 The minutes of the meeting shall be kept and sent, together with the annexes, in addition to the steering group members, to the Business Finland contact person.

-The research project is reported through Business Finland's online service 3 times a year.
+The research project is reported through Business Finland's online service two or three times a year.
 The report consists a description of the results achieved in commercialization preparation and in applied research in relation to the milestones or final goals as well as a cost report.
 In case of any problems or changes related to project progression, connect directly with the project's contact person in Business Finland.